R.E.D January transformed the way I manage my depression

-It was only years later, after I’d been detained under the Mental Health Act in my first year at university, that I started exercising again.
-A great friend of mine suggested that we go to the local university gym, and I reluctantly got myself there.
+It was only years later after I’d been detained under the Mental Health Act in my first year at university, that I started exercising again.
+A great friend suggested that we go to the local university gym, and I reluctantly got myself there.

 Once I’d done my first run, I immediately brought a gym membership.
-Running (and exercise in general) made me feel free, and it seemed to give me energy that depression would otherwise drain.
+Running (and exercise in general) made me feel free.
+It seemed to give me energy that depression would otherwise drain.

-This was in October 2016, and the following January I saw Mind advertise an event called R.E.D (Run Every Day) January.
-January and February had become odd, stirring months for me, as it was during this time period that I was detained under the Mental Health Act, and naturally the time stirs up all kinds of emotions that can often be stifling for me.
+This was in October 2016, and the following January, I saw Mind advertise an event called R.E.D (Run Every Day) January.
+January and February had become odd, stirring months for me, as it was during this time that I was detained under the Mental Health Act.
+Naturally, the time stirs up all kinds of emotions that can often be stifling for me.

 “I thought R.E.D would be a nice challenge, but I didn’t expect to meet great people through the event.”

 The R.E.D group were honest, and they accepted people who all did variants of the challenge.
 Some were running long distances, and others ran to the shop down the street and back.
 Some had been running for years, and many, like me, were running regularly for the first time in years, if not for the first time.